imgrant/ebi-gallery-infra/aws-ec2-docker/README.md

     private_key = "ebi_gallery_key.pem"
     ```

     ⚠️ Note that in this example code, no [backend](https://www.terraform.io/language/settings/backends) is defined; the Terraform [state](https://www.terraform.io/language/state) will be stored locally in a file named `terraform.tfstate`.
-Keep this safe, as you will need it to properly destroy your infrastructure later.
+Keep this safe, as you will need it to properly destroy your infrastructure later.[^1]

+[^1]: If you lose or delete the `terraform.tfstate` state file, Terraform won't be able to destroy the infrastructure it previously created.
+Manually reconstructing the state file is possible, but painstaking and laborious. [_aws-nuke_](https://github.com/rebuy-de/aws-nuke) is useful tool that can be used to comprehensively destroy resources in an AWS account.
+An example config file for _aws-nuke_ is provided in [terraform/aws-nuke-config.yml.sample](terraform/aws-nuke-config.yml.sample) — see the [_aws-nuke_ documentation](https://github.com/rebuy-de/aws-nuke#usage) for how to use it.

-5. ### Install the required Ansible collections and roles
+5. #### Install the required Ansible collections and roles

     ```shell
     $ cd ../ansible